digital-ai/release-integration-sdk-workshop/part-1/lab-1-install-release.md

 ## Discover how to open the page and login

-We have not comfigured the DNS, so we can't access the public URL yet: `http://release.digitalai-yourname.northcentralus.cloudapp.azure.com/`.
+We have not configured the DNS, so we can't access the public URL yet: `http://release.digitalai-yourname.northcentralus.cloudapp.azure.com/`.

 However, we can connect directly to the Release via service port forwarding.
 ```shell